FelipeTofollo/api-first-store/README.md

 Feel free to use it as you want!

 ## Project status
-This project was used to teach students how to develop an restfulAPI for a web application!
+This project was used to teach students how to develop an restfulAPI for a web application!!